 READ: Women Street Photographers, buy here.

-This year has forced us all to examine life differently.
-To appreciate the beauty in the banal, to connect with humanity and unexpected moments of intimacy between strangers.
-A new 224-page anthology, Women Street Photographers, born from Gulnara Samoilova’s Instagram platform of the same name champions all of the above and more.
-Featuring candid public photographs by 100 artists of all ages, hailing from 31 countries, WSP offers a kaleidoscopic glimpse of what happens when women across the world are behind the camera.
+This year has forced us to find new ways of connecting.
+A new 224-page anthology, Women Street Photographers, born from Gulnara Samoilova’s Instagram platform of the same name champions this, finding beauty in the unexpected moments of intimacy between strangers.
+Featuring candid public photographs by 100 artists of all ages, hailing from 31 countries.

-Dora Maar and Picasso.
-Lee Miller and Man Ray.
-Gala Diakonova and Salvador Dali.
-So often the muse in art history is positioned as a passive figure - often female, feeding the male artist’s masterpieces.
-The Militant Muse readdress the creative balance, exploring the intense and wonderfully complex female friendships and solidarity among the Surrealists during the 1930s through to the 1950s.
+Dora Maar and Picasso; Lee Miller and Man Ray; Gala Diakonova and Salvador Dali.
+So often the muse in art history is positioned as a passive figure.
+Often female, feeding the male artist’s masterpieces.
+The Militant Muse readdress this creative balance, exploring the intense and wonderfully complex female friendships and solidarity among the Surrealists during the 1930s through to the 1950s.
 A love letter to the bonds that make us.

 READ: Normal People: The Scripts.
 Buy here.

 Remember that period in lockdown when all anyone could talk about was Normal People.
-Ah, the glances, the deep longing, the unspoken truths, the…sex(!).
-It was, quite possibly, one of the best book-to-screen adaptations of all time.
-As Elizabeth Day so brilliantly put it to us earlier this year: “Nothing much happens, and yet everything does because it explores John Updike's famous dictum that there is beauty in the mundane; that these everyday interactions are actually the most profound things, rather than car chases and alien invasions.”
-Sally Rooney fans rejoice - the complete screenplays of the series will be published in a new book called Normal People: The Scripts, out November.
-We’d say it would make a perfect Christmas gift, but we’re not sure we can wait that long.
+Arguably, one of the best book-to-screen adaptations of 2020.
+As Elizabeth Day said: “Nothing much happens, and yet everything does because it explores John Updike's famous dictum that there is beauty in the mundane; that these everyday interactions are actually the most profound things, rather than car chases and alien invasions.”
+Here, you can enjoy the complete screenplays of the series.
+Delightful.

 READ: LOVERS, buy here